erikc5000/island-time/README.md

 Prior to using Island Time, it may be initialized with a custom `TimeZoneRulesProvider`.
 The platform default provider will be used if this isn't specified explicitly.

-On Android, using the default provider will trigger an exception at runtime when targeting an API version below 26 since it uses the java.time library internally.
-The `AndroidThreeTenProvider` in threetenabp-extensions can be used instead.
+On Android, using the default provider will trigger an exception at runtime since it doesn't support the full set of classes in the java.time library -- even with the experimental desugaring available in the Android Studio 4.0 canary builds.
+Until AS 4.0 becomes stable and we're able to work around the limitations on Android, the `AndroidThreeTenProvider` in threetenabp-extensions can be used instead.
 Generally, initialization should be performed during `Application.onCreate()`.

 ```kotlin
 // Note that it isn't necessary to call AndroidThreeTen.init() separately
 IslandTime.initializeWith(AndroidThreeTenProvider(context))
 ```

 For further information, see https://github.com/JakeWharton/ThreeTenABP.
-Once java.time desugaring is available, this step should no longer be required.

-## The Basics
+## A primer for those coming from java.time

-As Island Time draws heavily from the java.time library design, many of the classes should be familiar to anyone migrating over.
+As Island Time draws heavily from the java.time library design, many of the core classes and concepts should be familiar to anyone migrating over.
 The following table shows the relationship between a subset of the classes:

 | java.time | Island Time | Description |
 | --- | --- | --- |